 <timestamp>1623563145</timestamp>

-<data>Test transaction 2</data>
+<data>Test Transaction 2</data>

-<document_text>This is the text of document 2</document_text>
+<document_text>This is document text 2</document_text>

 <previous_hash>c3aba7f9b959d1a3a3a48c3af24ad8f6</previous_hash>